How Sync In Background Works

 It can sometimes take minutes or even up to an hour before iOS decides to wake up an app, usually in response to other push notifications or other scheduled background app refresh from other apps, in order to conserve battery on your device.

-Suggestions To Encourage iOS to Wake Due Up More Often On A Particular Device
+Suggestions To Encourage iOS to Wake Due Up More Often

 - Launch and use Due on the device more frequently.
 To train iOS to wake Due up in the background more frequently on a device, try launching it on that device 1–2 minutes after making changes on another device.
 After a few days, iOS should learn that you use Due often and expect iOS to wake Due up in the background to refresh for new content.